koyeb/example-remix-tailwind-application/Koyeb-Review.md

 Now, when we run `npm run dev`, Tailwind CSS will be compiled and saved inside `app/styles/app.css`.

 Next, we need to make use of Tailwind directives in our CSS file.
+Directives are custom Tailwind-specific at-rules that offer special functionalities for Tailwind CSS projects.

 Create a `styles` directory in the root of the project and inside it create an `app.css` file and add the snippet below in it:

 ```css
 /* styles/app.css */